 - Historical Sites: Likes of the Han dynasty tombs, fenced villages, and remains of the World War; etc. all form part of the historical sites.

 - Museums: There are museums for diverse interests – from art to science, from history to racing and railway, and from Government to Defense and Police; etc. There are more than 20 museums in this City.
 Pick one or more of your interest and take in all that the museum has to offer.
 Time well spent!

 Hong Kong celebrates festivals throughout the year.
-Some of the popular ones are Spring Lantern Festival, cultural celebrations in Spring, Hong Kong Winter fest and many more.
-For visitors, Hong Kong is a all round destination.
+Some of the popular ones are the Spring Lantern Festival, cultural celebrations in Spring, Hong Kong Winter Fest and many more.
+For visitors, Hong Kong is an all-round destination.

-- Be sure to learn some Cantonese and Chinese words before you arrive at Hong Kong.
-It will help you to navigate better, and to talk with the shopkeepers.
+- Be sure to learn some Cantonese and Chinese words before you arrive in Hong Kong.
+It will help you to navigate better and to talk with the shopkeepers.
 Also, people here love when somebody is putting an effort to learn the language, and it might all result in a better service.
 Also, make it a point to dress well.

-- Carry sunscreen, a hat, an umbrella, a light sweater and a jacket and a comfortable pair of shoes since there is a lot of walking involved.
-Best way to explore a place is by walking around.
-Carry comfortable clothes and pack in accordance to the weather in Hong Kong during your visit.
+- Carry sunscreen, a hat, an umbrella, a light sweater, and a jacket and a comfortable pair of shoes since there is a lot of walking involved.
+The best way to explore a place is by walking around.
+Carry comfortable clothes and pack in accordance with the weather in Hong Kong during your visit.
 And don’t forget the camera!

 - Always carry a copy of all the important documents, and keep the originals safely stashed away in the lockers provided by the Hotel.
 Most of the hotels do have this facility.